Photobacterium: Ecology

 Photobacterium are primarily marine organisms (hence the use of sodium for growth).
 They may be free-living or found as colonies associated with certain species of fish.
 These organisms do not contain any pigmentation and therefore will appear white or colorless.
 When there is a high density of cells forming a colony, they will exhibit fluorescence.
 However, the fluorescence is based on the accumulation of autoinducers which is proportional to cell density and therefore free-living photobacterium will not fluoresce.
 Their association with fish may be: symbiotic growth within fish for the formation of light organs, as a neutral entity on the surface or within the intestines of fish, as decomposers of dead fish, or as an agent of disease.

 Pathogenicity

 Some of the 15 known species of Photobacterium have evolved into pathogens of marine life.
 Some of these diseases affect commercially important fish and can therefore indirectly impact human health through their consumption.
 This genus has been shown to degrade the chitin of the Deep Sea Tanner Crab (Chionoecetes tanneri).
 The species Photobacterium damselae are among the most virulent and are divided into two subspecies: piscicida and damsela.
 P. damselae subspecies piscicida is the causative agent of fish pasteurellosis.
 Bacterial colonies grow on the infected fish's spleen and kidney, eventually leading to mortality.
 This disease accounts for severe losses in some fish farming enterprises with some of the most susceptible fish including Yellowfin tuna (Thunnus albacares), certain Seabreams (Sparus spp.), Striped bass (Morone saxatilis), and White perch (Morone americana).
-This subspecies is not pathogenic for humans.